andrewdyer/vite-react-app-template/README.md

 The primary source code is located in the `src/` folder, organized into two key directories: `app/` and `modules/`.

-Here’s a breakdown of the directory structure:
+Here's a breakdown of the directory structure:

 ```plaintext
 src/